ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Preliminary

-In this work, we adopt Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} as our RLVR algorithm for simplicity.
+In this work, we adopt Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} as our RLVR algorithm for its simplicity and effectiveness in training reasoning models \citep{guo2025deepseekr1}.
 Unlike traditional methods \citep{schulman2017proximal}, GRPO bypasses the value model by computing advantages relative to a group of $G$ responses $\{o_1, \dots, o_G\}$ sampled from $\pi_{\theta_\text{old}}$.
 The objective is:

 where the importance ratio $r_{i,t}(\theta)$ and the group-relative advantage $\hat{A}_i$ are defined as:

 { }